-We present a new approach that uses semantic relations for case-based retrieval.
-The methodology is composed of the information extraction step (Subsection 3.1) and the information retrieval step (Subsection 3.2).
+We present a new approach that uses semantic relations for medical case-based retrieval.
+The methodology is composed of the information extraction step, that is applied both at the indexing and the retrieval stages (Subsection 3.1), and the specific information retrieval stage (Subsection 3.2).